 Ensure monitoring is in place

-Increase the number of nodes if reaching performance metrics for linear scaling of your Cloud Spanner instances.
+Increase the amount of compute capacity if reaching performance metrics for linear scaling of your Cloud Spanner instances.
 We recommend keeping CPU utilization below 65% for region specific instances, and below 45% for multi-regional instances.

 Use Open Census and Cloud Trace to track and troubleshoot application latency with use of the client libraries.